 Eligibility for an NIH-issued CoC may depend on the type of funding that is supporting the research.
 Issuance of a CoC for research that is not funded by NIH is at the discretion of NIH.
-Note there is no costs or fees to request or be issued a discretionary CoC from NIH.
+Note there are no costs or fees to request or be issued a discretionary CoC from NIH.

 Considerations for Issuing CoCs for Non-NIH Funded Research